 Dr. Lena Furci founded HER Academy in 2018 to reinvent the computer science pipeline for women.
 She works with schools to build computer science programs that support and encourage girls and young women.

 Dr. Shannan Palma joined HER Academy in 2021.
 She directs the curriculum development and implementation needs of HER Academy.
-Prior to joining HER Academy, Palma founded and directed the master's program in Writing and Digital Communication at Agnes Scott College in Decatur, GA, following a career in strategic global communications.
-She earned her PhD at Emory University.

 Lisa Amaker has made building equity and enhancing quality of life dual foci of her career.
 Serving as a senior development professional, Lisa uses her fundraising acumen to support mission fulfillment and ensure others have access to the services needed to increase opportunity, diversify representation and improve quality of life through leadership skills building, computer science education, and exposure to the arts.